 □ 1.
-With the wing level lift the model by the prop shaft and the bottom of the fuse under the TE of the fin.
+With the wing level, have an assistant help you lift the model by the prop shaft and the bottom of the fuse under the TE of the fin.
 Do this several times.

 □ 2.
 If one wing always drops when you lift the model, it means that side is heavy.
 Balance the airplane by adding weight to the other wing tip.
 An airplane that has been laterally balanced will track better in loops and other maneuvers.